 Let's use an example.
 Let's say that a man buys some flowers and brings it to a woman.
 The woman will be pleased, yes?
 But how would the woman feel if she found out someone paid the man to get some flowers and bring it to the woman?
 Say she finds out that the man is a reporter and he just wants to get some dirt from the woman on someone she knows.

 Suddenly, she will not feel that the man was sincere in his giving her the flowers.
 She finds that he had an ulterior motive.
 He was being paid to give her the flowers and get close to her, because he was being paid as a reporter.
 Suddenly, she not only doesn't trust him.
 She is repulsed by him.

 This is the message that Jesus is giving his followers - not to trust the scribes and Pharisees.
 They were using their positions in order to gain the respect of others and to be paid salaries in exchange for their services.
 Therefore they had ulterior motives.
 Jesus - and God - were thus repulsed by the so-called service these priests were providing.

 Does this apply to today's churches too?

 Yes.
-Jesus was not only speaking to his followers about the priests of the Jewish Temple.
+Jesus was not only speaking to his followers about the priests of the Temple.
 He was speaking to his potential followers for all of eternity: He was telling all of us not to trust the institutions and their teachers that have ulterior motives.
 Not to trust those priests and reverends who wear the robes and the collars to gain the respect of others.

 And not to trust those priests and preachers who are getting paid salaries or other benefits such as free houses and cars - in exchange for their preaching services.